edickie/ciftify/docs/06_running_pint.md

 For each participant in a dataset, the PINT algorithm shifts the locations of so-called template regions of interest (ROIs) to a nearby cortical location, or “personalized” ROI, that maximizes the correlation of the ROI with the rest of the ROIs from its network.

 The "tempate" regions of interest are defined by an input text file.
-The input regions used for the Dickie (2018) paper are available for download [here](https://raw.githubusercontent.com/edickie/ciftify/master/ciftify/data/PINT/Yeo7_2011_80verts.csv)
+The input regions used for the Dickie et al (2018) paper are available for download [here](https://raw.githubusercontent.com/edickie/ciftify/master/ciftify/data/PINT/Yeo7_2011_80verts.csv)

 Personalized Instrinsic Network Topography is run using the `ciftify_PINT_vertices` function.